-The National Association of Realtors said Monday that its seasonally adjusted pending home sales index slipped 1.1 percent to 102.7 last month.
-The index remains 7.3 percent below its level a year ago.
+The National Association of Realtors said Monday that its seasonally adjusted pending home sales index rose 0.3 percent over the past month to 105.
+The index remains half a percentage point below its 2013 average, although 1 percent higher than a year ago.

 Tight credit and price increases through the middle of 2013 have limited buying activity.
 About 15 percent of the real estate agents surveyed for the index said they couldn't close a deal because the buyer was unable to obtain a mortgage.

 "We continue to see steady, albeit modest, improvement in this sector," said Jennifer Lee, senior economist at BMO Capital Markets.